-Now that we know what they are for, we’re going to talk about how to conduct an exit interview as an employer.
+Now that we know what they are for and what happens, we’re going to talk about the best way to conduct exit interviews.
 The following are some key best practices it pays to keep in mind while conducting an exit interview, as well as some example exit interview questions.

-First off - every leaver gets an interview
+First off - every departing employee gets an interview

 Every person that leaves your company deserves an exit interview.
 There are a few practitioners out there who will tell you to only conduct them with your star performers (the ones you really want to keep) and not to worry about ‘trouble-makers’.